Trigger warning:

 A 2020 “Daily Beast” article by Aurora Snow exposed the realities of racism and racist casting in the general mainstream porn industry.

-The article explains how black performers are treated differently not only on-screen, but they’re also treated poorly on sets when the camera isn’t rolling.
+The article explains how black performers are treated differently on-screen and on sets when the camera isn’t rolling.

-Additionally, in general, black women in porn are paid less than white women purely based on the fact that they’re black.
+In porn, black women are generally paid less than white women solely because of their racial identity.
 And the roles black women are cast in are often completely racially stereotyped.

-Doesn’t it seem like the porn industry is given a free pass when it comes to perpetuating racism?
+Doesn’t it appear that society gives the porn industry a free pass when it perpetuates racism?

 The porn industry’s role in perpetuating racism

-In addition to their discriminatory business practices, the porn industry seems to get a free pass to promote endlessly harmful and abusive content in the name of sexual entertainment.
+The porn industry, with discriminatory practices, gets a pass to promote harmful content in the name of sexual entertainment.
 But where else in society is this considered acceptable?

 Think about it: if the average film or TV show had the same kind of discriminatory content that you see on mainstream porn sites (even skipping the hardcore content), you can bet those studios would be shut down and condemned for promoting offensive and unwarranted stereotypes, or even glorifying racism.

 If this happened on the set of a Netflix show, you’d probably hear about it, right?
-Yet you don’t often hear about it with regard to porn.
+Yet you don’t often hear about it concerning porn.

 According to a report by Gail Dines and Robert Jensen, “The racism of the industry is so pervasive that it goes largely unnoticed.”
 (FTND note: this report focuses on political issues on which FTND has no position as a non-legislative organization.)